 Test information is available from Carol Marx in the Education Department office (Briggs 117, 7:30-11:30 a.m.).
-For Praxis II, check the ETS Praxis website for test centers, dates, and registration (the nearest test center is UW-Oshkosh).
+For Praxis II, check the ETS Praxis website for test centers (the nearest is UW Oshkosh), dates, and registration.
 For ACTFL, contact the chair of the Education Department to arrange the oral interview and writing proficiency test.
-Be sure to request that your scores be reported to Lawrence University to avoid a delay and additional score reporting fee.
+When you register, indicate that your scores should be reported to Lawrence University; otherwise, you will have to pay an additional score reporting fee, and it will take longer for your scores to reach Lawrence.

 As of 2017, each Praxis II test costs $120.